“My Cabbages!”: An Oral History

 On Electric Company, there was a guy who was a grocery store worker who would arrange cans of food into this pyramid, and somebody would come along and take one off the bottom, and the whole thing would collapse.
 It’s kind of just a classic cartoon gag: Somebody has done something extremely well and has arranged their product in a very professional manner.
 Someone comes along, and not only do they ruin what the person does for a living, but they don’t know that they did.
 I don’t think Aang and his friends ever really acknowledge him.
 To them he’s just another guy they run past.

-In The Rift, the cabbage merchant does get a chance to finally confront the Avatar for all the destruction over the years when Aang pops in on his new, cabbage-themed restaurant—only to realize that Aang barely remembers him.
+In The Rift, the cabbage merchant does get a chance to finally confront the Avatar for all the destruction when Aang pops in on his new, cabbage-themed restaurant—only to realize that Aang barely remembers him.

 Yang: That kind of mirrors the viewer and the reader’s relationship with [the cabbage merchant].
 We never know his name, he’s just part of the scenery of the original show.
 But of course, by Korra, he’s famous.
 He’s the only character who receives a statue in the city outside of the core five [characters].
 All of those books started with a conversation between Mike [DiMartino] and Bryan.
 It seemed like a natural development for his character to have a cabbage-themed restaurant.